-It is the policy of the Planning Authorities to ensure that all planning applications for new development, refurbishment and restoration works within the three identified Zones of Archaeological Potential and within close proximity to individual Recorded Monuments or Sites, are submitted to the Department of Arts, Heritage and the Gaeltacht (DAHG) and other prescribed authorities as required.
-On receipt, DAHG, shall provide advice and recommendations regarding treatment of archaeology as an integral part of the development process.
-The planning decision made by the Planning Authorities will have due regard to the recommendations made by DAHG.
-Under the National Monuments (Amendment) Act, 1994, it is necessary for the owner and/or occupier of a monument or place, which has been recorded by DoEHLG to give notice in writing to DoEHLG of their proposal to carry out work within the vicinity of these sites.
+It is the policy of the Planning Authorities to ensure that all planning applications for new development, refurbishment and restoration works within the three identified Zones of Archaeological Potential and within close proximity to individual Recorded Monuments or Sites, are submitted to the Department of Environment, Heritage and Local Government (DoEHLG).
+On receipt, DoEHLG, shall provide advice and recommendations regarding treatment of archaeology as an integral part of the development process.
+The planning decision made by the Planning Authorities will have due regard to the recommendations made by DoEHLG.
+Under the National Monuments

+(Amendment) Act, 1994, it is necessary for the owner and/or occupier of a monument or place, which has been recorded by DoEHLG to give notice in writing to DoEHLG of their proposal to carry out work within the vicinity of these sites.
 The proposed works shall not commence for a period of two months after having given this written notice, unless authorised within this period by DoEHLG.
 The applicant may be formally requested, as part of the request for further information or as a planning condition attached to the grant of permission, to have a report prepared by an archaeologist on the archaeological implications, if any, of the proposed development.
 The archaeologist shall be employed by the applicant/developer.
 These archaeological reports shall be submitted to the Planning Authority, the National Museum and DoEHLG as appropriate, for their consideration prior to the making of the planning decision in the case of requested additional information, and prior to the commencement of site preparation and/or construction works in the case of archaeological reports requested as a condition attached to the grant of planning permission.